Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 - `Reactive forms break from the traditional declarative approach.`
 - `Reactive forms eliminate the anti-pattern of updating the data model via two-way data binding.`
 - `Typically, Reactive form control creation is synchronous and can be unit tested with synchronous programming techniques.`

+### 31. What is Eager and Lazy loading?
+`Eager loading is the default module-loading strategy.
+Feature modules under Eager loading are loaded before the application starts.
+This is typically used for small size applications.`

+`Lazy loading dynamically loads the feature modules when there's a demand.
+This makes the application faster.
+It is used for bigger applications where all the modules are not required at the start of the application.`